 Perfect Dinner Spots in Bath

-After a day of sightseeing, enjoy a delicious dinner at one of Bath’s many amazing restaurants – here are a few of my faces:
+After a day of sightseeing, enjoy a delicious dinner at one of Bath’s many amazing restaurants – here are a few of my favourites:

 - Yak Yeti Yak offers authentic Nepalese dishes in a cosy setting, perfect for a relaxed evening.